lfe/blog/src/_posts/2015-03-22-1445-the-hidden-origins-of-lisp-introduction.md

 complex lineage of mathematics leading to Lisp.
-However, for the sake of clarity and due to this being a preface and not a book in its own right, the mathematical and computational history leading to Lisp has been greatly simplified below.
+However, for the sake of clarity and due to this being a preface and not a book in its own right, the mathematical and computational history leading to Lisp has been greatly simplified in this preface.
 The four dominant historical figures discussed provide distinct insights and represent corresponding themes as mathematics evolved unwittingly toward a support for computing.
 Due to the limitation of scope, however, it might be better to view these as archetypes of mathematical discovery rather than historical figures one might come to know when reading a full history.
 Of the many themes one could discern and extract from these great minds, we focus on the following:

 * Understanding and defining the underpinnings of arithmetic and logic ("What are numbers?
 What is counting?")
-* Attempting to formally unifiy all of mathematics in a consistent framework of logic ("Can I express all of math in discrete logical assertions and statements?")
+* Attempting to formally unify all of mathematics in a consistent framework of logic ("Can I express all of math in discrete logical assertions and statements?")
 * Formally defining algorithms and computability ("Is there a procedure that can